DecompiledPurple/DecompiledPurple/README.md

 Swords in general are cool.

-Contact me through discord if you'd like. 🪐
+Contact me through discord if you'd like: purple.b

 <!---